Our Team

 Madelyn Rosso

-Madelyn, a high-achieving student from Vaughan, Ontario, has made a significant impact through her involvement with the Newman Global Initiative (NGI) since 2020.
-Her commitment to mental health advocacy is evident in her active role in the “My Mental Health Matters” campaigns and her support for women’s bed-based programs, demonstrating her dedication to vital social issues.
-Madelyn’s ability to mobilize resources for community betterment is showcased by her successful fundraising efforts, securing three detox beds for those in need.
+Madelyn, a high-achieving student from Vaughan, Ontario, has made a big impact through the Newman Global Initiative (NGI) since 2020.
+Her devotion to mental health activism is evident in her work with the “My Mental Health Matters” campaign and her support for women’s programs.
+Madelyn also leads many of our food-related initiatives, particularly the Inspira meal program in Peru.

 Matteo Triassi